Sn00pyW00dst0ck/CEN5035-Project/README.md

 Utilize the `generate.sh` script to generate the frontend and backend data models/route representations.

-### Live Development

-To run in live development mode, run `wails dev` in the project directory.
-This will run a Vite development server that will provide very fast hot reload of your frontend changes.
-If you want to develop in a browser and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
-Connect to this in your browser, and you can call your Go code from devtools.

-### Building

-To build a redistributable, production mode package, use `wails build`.

-# Backend

-## How to use

 Follow the `kubo` installation instructions for your operating system.
 Kubo version 0.27.0 must be used.
 We highly recommend utilizing the [ipfs-update](https://docs.ipfs.tech/how-to/ipfs-updater/) tool to install this version of kubo.